msveshnikov/allchat/README.md

 **Backend (Node.js)**

-1. Replace `export const ALLOWED_ORIGIN = ["https://allchat.online", "http://localhost:3000"];` in server/index.js with your domain
-2. Build the Docker image by running the following command in the backend directory:
+-   Build the Docker image by running the following command in the backend directory:

 ```
 docker build -t allchat-backend .